-Motivated by personal, moral or spiritual factors, Ochsner’s volunteers, who collectively donate 40,000 hours of service annually, represent a wide range of age groups, from as young as 18 to upwards of 80 years of age.
-Volunteers help give patients peace of mind, which is what we strive for here at Ochsner.”
-While some volunteers enjoy working with people, many prefer to use their clerical and professional skills to support staff carry out everyday tasks.
+As a non-profit healthcare system, Ochsner Health utilizes a dedicated team of volunteers to help enrich the community, engaging patients in meaningful, long-lasting ways.
+Motivated by personal, moral or spiritual factors, Ochsner’s volunteers collectively donate over 40,000 hours of service annually.
+These volunteers represent a wide range of age groups, from as young as 18 to upwards of 80 years of age.
+Volunteers help give patients peace of mind.
+While some enjoy working directly with people, many prefer to use their clerical and professional skills to support staff carry out everyday tasks.
 A number of volunteers even use their role as an opportunity to learn a new skill.